mtelespher/mas_dqn_trust_game/readme.md

 The objective of the research behind this codebase, was to investigate the emergence of cooperative behaviour or 'trust' norms between agents in this multi-agent system.
 Existing literature [1], indicated fixed pairs of agents that learn through the Deep Q-learning technique constructed in TensorFlow generate cooperative norms - when trained for ~300k steps.
 The rates of cooperation are similar to those of human participants [3].

-A major drawback of the original paper was that when agents were paired randomly during training, cooperation collapsed to defection, therefore this research aimed to expand upon the original paper by implementing random pairing of agents at the start of each round and increasing the number of agents interacting to a multi-agent system, including a reputation mechanism which was adapted by another paper which successfully indicated cooperation in a multi-agent reinforcement learning game theory applciation.
+A major drawback of the original paper was that when agents were paired randomly during training, cooperation collapsed to defection.
+This research aimed to expand upon the original paper by implementing random pairing of agents at the start of each round and increasing the number of agents interacting to a multi-agent system, including a reputation mechanism which was adapted by another paper which successfully indicated cooperation in a multi-agent reinforcement learning game theory applciation.

 ## The Trust Game